codemonger-io/codemonger/zola/content/blog/0013-access-log-masking/index.md

 In this blog post, we learned [**storing CloudFront access logs for long may violate the GDPR**](#Are_CloudFront_access_logs_GDPR_compliant?).
 Then I showed you [my AWS architecture to **reduce personal data from CloudFront access logs**](#Overview_of_my_architecture).

-In an upcoming blog post, I will introduce how to load access longs onto a data warehouse backed by [Amazon Redshift Serverless](https://aws.amazon.com/redshift/redshift-serverless/).
+In an upcoming blog post, I will introduce how to load access logs onto a data warehouse backed by [Amazon Redshift Serverless](https://aws.amazon.com/redshift/redshift-serverless/).

 ## Appendix